Lightstreamer/Lightstreamer-toolkit-socket.io-benchmark/README.md

-# Toolkit for Benchmarking Socket.io and Lightstreamer-node #
+# Toolkit for Benchmarking Socket.io and Lightstreamer-Node #

 ## Requirements ##
 This README assumes that node.js and a JDK are already installed on the target machines and referenced in the global path.